-The Bank stipulates limits as per the norms on exposure stipulated by RBI for both fund and non-fund based products including derivatives.
-Limits are set as a percentage of the capital funds and are monitored.
-The utilisation against specified limits is reported to the Committee of Executive Directors and the Credit Committee on a periodic basis.
+The Bank stipulates limits as per the norms on exposure stipulated by RBI for both, fund and non-fund based products including derivatives.
+Limits are set as a percentage of

-Credit exposure for the Bank is measured and monitored using a centralized exposure management system.
+Credit exposure for the Bank is measured and monitored using a centralised exposure management system.
 The analysis of the composition of the portfolio is presented to the Risk Committee on a quarterly basis.
-TCSG monitors the credit excess (MTM including treasury over dues exceeding sanctioned limit and margin held) for corporate clients on a daily basis.
-Further, RMG reports the credit exposure of derivatives as part of the key risk indicators to the Risk Committee periodically.
+TCSG reports the credit excess (MTM including treasury overdues exceeding sanctioned limit, margin and provisions held) for corporate clients on a daily basis.
+Further, RMG reports the credit exposure of derivatives as part of the risk dashboard to the Risk Committee, periodically.
+The Bank does not take any netting benefits for counterparty credit risk exposure.

+In view of the draft margin rules issued by the Basel Committee on Banking Supervision and Reserve Bank of India for non-centrally cleared derivative transactions, derivative transactions would be subject to margin reset & consequent collateral exchange would be as governed by Credit Support Annex (CSA).
+The margin rules are applicable for both, the domestic and overseas operations of the Bank.
+The Bank has entered into CSAs which would require maintenance of collateral.
 Changes in or withdrawal of the Bank's credit rating will not increase the amount of collateral that the Bank is required to post with counterparties.
 The Bank engages in collateralised borrowing from the RBI and through Clearing Corporation of India Ltd. (CCIL).
-When the Bank borrows from the RBI, collateral is typically statutory liquidity ratio eligible investments.
-The haircut for all such securities is stipulated by the RBI and is not based on the credit rating of the borrower.
+When the Bank borrows from the RBI, collateral is usually statutory liquidity ratio eligible investments.
+The haircut for all such sovereign securities is stipulated by the RBI and is not based on the credit rating of the borrower.
 Similarly, CCIL's margin requirement is based on maturity and certain other factors but not on the credit ratings of the borrower.
 In addition, the Bank does not engage in derivative or swap transactions that require the Bank to increase its collateral if the Bank's credit rating is downgraded.
 As such, any reduction or withdrawal of the Bank's credit ratings will not impact the collateralised borrowing operations.
-If an international credit rating agency downgrades the Bank's credit rating, the Bank would be required to pay an increased interest rate on certain borrowings, and for certain borrowings the Bank would be required to renegotiate a new interest rate with its lenders.
-If the Bank is not able to reach an agreement for an interest rate with a lender, the lender could require the Bank to prepay the outstanding principal amount of the loan.
-The Bank has placed a limit on such borrowings.
+If an international credit rating agency downgrades the Bank's credit rating, the Bank would be required to pay an increased interest rate on certain borrowings.